-Welcome to our 2021 Transparency report
+Welcome to our 2022 Transparency report

-We have prepared this Transparency Report, in respect of the financial year ended 30 June 2021 ("FY21").
-This report includes information about how the firm is governed and includes updates from Claudio Yarza, who leads our audit practice.
+We have prepared this Transparency Report, in respect of the financial year ended 30 June 2022 ("FY22").
+This report includes information about how the firm is governed and includes updates from Claudio Yarza, who leads our assurance practice.
 While PwC Israel is a multidisciplinary firm, this report is primarily focused on our audit practice and related services.
-The audit profession continues to be under significant public scrutiny and challenge.
-We understand the concerns and we support and are committed to changes that will improve audit quality.
+The audit profession continues to be under significant public scrutiny and challenge and therefore we are committed to keep improving our audit quality.

 At PwC, our purpose is to build trust in society and solve important problems.
-We're a network of firms in 156 countries with more than 295,000 people who are committed to delivering quality in assurance, advisory and tax services.
-We are committed to drive a strong culture of quality and excellence that is core to our purpose.
+We're a network of firms in 152 countries with more than 327,000 people who are committed to delivering quality in assurance, advisory and tax services.
+We are committed to driving a strong culture of quality and excellence that is core to our purpose.

-In June 2021, we unveiled The New Equation, PwC's landmark global strategy which responds to fundamental changes in the world, including technological disruption, climate change, fractured geopolitics, and the continuing effects of the COVID-19 pandemic.
+In June 2021, we unveiled The New Equation, PwC's landmark global strategy which responds to fundamental changes in the world, including technological disruption, climate change, fractured geopolitics, and the effects of the COVID-19 pandemic.
 The New Equation is based on analysis of global trends and thousands of conversations with clients and stakeholders.
 It builds on more than a decade of sustained revenue growth and continued investment.
 The New Equation focuses on two interconnected needs that clients face in the coming years.
 The first is to build trust, which has never been more important, nor more difficult.
 The second is to deliver sustained outcomes in an environment where competition and the risk of disruption are more intense than ever and societal expectations have never been greater.
-For more information on The New Equation, please see <https://www.pwc.com/gx/en/>